millskyle/chemphys.ca/README.md

 2. Commit your changes to the `test` branch.
 3. Check https://chemphys.ca/publications-test and/or https://chemphys.ca/people-test to very your change took effect and did not break anything.
 4. Create a new pull request into Master, noting that you confirm your change did not break the website.
+5. An admin must approve the pull request.
+Once this happens, the change will take affect.
+The `master` version is cached, and changes could take a bit after they are merged into `master`.